FlorianJa/BeamLite-Unity/README.md

 # BeamLite-Unity
 This is a prototype of a communication system for remote meetings.
-It uses virtual and augmented reality technology to create telepresence and social presence in distributed meeting settings.
+It uses virtual and augmented reality technologies to create telepresence and social presence in distributed meeting settings.
 The idea is based on the [HoloViveObserver project of Drew Gottlieb](https://github.com/dag10/HoloViveObserver).

 # Requirements
 - Unity 2017.1.2p2